 To overcome barriers to using research findings in practice, it can be helpful to use a model to assist in understanding how new ideas come to be accepted practice.
-The model of diffusion of innovations (Rogers, 2003) has been used in the nursing literature for this purpose (Barta, 1995; Carroll et al., 1997; Schmidt & Brown, 2007; Van Patter Gale & Schaffer, 2009).
+The model of diffusion of innovations (Rogers, 2003) has been used in the nursing literature for this purpose (Barta, 1995; Carroll et al., 1997; Schmidt & Brown, 2007).
 You are already familiar with the concept of diffusion.
-From studying chemistry you know that diffusion involves the movement of molecules from areas of higher concentration to areas of lower concentration.
-In the same way, innovative nursing practices frequently begin in a small model of diffusion of innovations: Model to assist in understanding how new ideas come to be accepted practice early adopters:
+From studying chemistry you know that diffusion involves the movement of molecules from areas of higher concentration

+Model of diffusion of innovations:

+Model to assist in understanding how new ideas come to be accepted practice

+Early adopters: